 No table salt.

-I use Redmond Real Salt (not sponsored).
+I use Redmond Real Salt.

 Does the kind of water in fermented green beans matter?